Hengle/Nexus-Security.github.io/content/posts/2016-09-09-rival-kingdoms-endless-night-199033-mod.md

 Join forces with the "Ancients"; Legendary WARRIORS, GODS and MONSTERS able to harness the forces of nature.
 Use their DEVASTATING POWERS to turn the tide of battle to your advantage!

-Lay waste to the evil forces of "Ruin" in the single player campaign or join a true MMO-EXPERIENCE with players from around the world in the ADDICTIVE Kingdom Raid" mode.
+Lay waste to the evil forces of "Ruin" in the single player campaign or join a true MMO-EXPERIENCE with players from around the world in the ADDICTIVE Kingdom Raid" mode.

 **Features:**